semihataman161/block-chain-based-voting-system-backend/README.md

 This class triggers the casting of votes when the application starts, mimicking real-world usage and demonstrating the functionality of our system.
 <br>
 • Voting Service:
-This service provides the core voting functionalities such as casting votes and getting the voting results.
+This service provides the core voting functionalities such as casting votes and getting voting results.
 It interacts with other services such as VotingSystem, PeerService, and PeerNetworkingService.
 It is annotated with @Service and @Component, meaning it is a Spring-managed bean and is automatically instantiated at runtime.
 The castVote function is used to vote for a candidate using the provided voter ID, candidate name, and keys.
 The getVotingResults function returns the current voting results.
 The synchronizeBlockchain function, scheduled to run every 15 seconds, is responsible for synchronizing the current node's blockchain with its peers.
 <br>
 • Peer Service:
 This class manages the local copy of the blockchain.
 It has functions to get and set the current blockchain.